 - 1 cup frozen corn

 - 2 tablespoons balsamic vinegar

 - Heat a large pot over medium-high heat and add oil.
-Once hot, add onion and cook until softened and golden brown around the edges, about 2 minutes.
+Once hot, add onions and cook until softened and golden brown around the edges, about 2 minutes.

-- Add carrot, celery, and garlic.
+- Add carrots, celery, and garlic.
 Sprinkle a ½ teaspoon of salt over the veggies.
 Cook, stirring occasionally, for 5 minutes.

 - Add chicken thighs to the pot.
-Sprinkle over 1 teaspoon of salt and Italian seasoning.
-Pour broth over and bring up to a simmer.
+Sprinkle with 1 teaspoon of salt and Italian seasoning.
+Pour broth in and bring up to a simmer.

 - Add quinoa and beans.
 Stir, cover pot and cook at a low simmer for 20 minutes or until chicken is no longer pink in the middle.